 Act vs Law

-Laws are there to guide and protect people.
-On the other hand, Acts are made by the government to let people know about provisions pertaining to a specific situation, and how and why public is required to follow these mandatory rules and regulations.
+On the other hand, Act is a piece of legislation that is more specific and applies to particular circumstances and specific people.
+For example, there are laws against drunk driving and people are aware of them while DUI is the specific Act that pertains to drunk driving.
+Furthermore, Acts are made by the government, to let people know about provisions pertaining to a specific situation, and how and why public is required to follow these mandatory rules and regulations.

 • Law is a generic term that refers to all rules and regulations passed by the parliament and are meant to guide the conduct of people.
-Laws also help in protection of the citizens and also in maintaining public order.
+Laws also help in the protection of the citizens and also in maintaining public order.

 • Acts are a type of Laws that pertain to specific situations and circumstances.
-They are passed by the government to let people know the rules and regulations about specific situations.
+They are passed by the government, to let people know the rules and regulations about specific situations.